 The second highest number of job openings, 71 300 per year (570 600 in total), will be for managers.
 Of these, construction, distribution and production managers had the highest number of job openings, with 10 500 per year (84 000), followed by farmers and farm managers, at 10 100 per year (80 900 total), with replacement demand the source of 53.8% and 63.3% of these, respectively.
 Of interest, farmers and farm managers have a much older workforce than most other occupations, which means it has a relatively higher replacement rate than other occupations.
 However, the rate may be slightly over-estimated, as many farmers tend to continue working past the age of 70 years, the cut-off age in the modelling for compulsory retirement.
 Other high numbers of job openings were for business administration managers, with 8700 per year (70 000 total), and retail managers, with 8400 per year (66 800 total).
 The remaining seven categories of managers ranged from an average of 2100 to 7300 per year (17 100 to 58 700 in total).

 Job openings for technicians and trades workers will be 57 800 annually (total 462 000), with half of these resulting from replacement demand.
 In some trades, replacement demand will be the source of a much higher proportion of job openings; for example, 60.4% for bricklayers, carpenters and joiners and 61.1% for automotive electricians and mechanics.
 Much of the replacement demand in such occupations will likely be from experienced workers leaving, which may have implications for training formats, as fewer experienced workers will be available to supervise new apprentices.
-By contrast, replacement demand will be the source of only 23.3% of job openings for ICT and telecommunications technicians.
-The relatively low replacement rate for this occupation is not only because its workforce is relatively young, but also because of the current high demand in the ICT sector from the rollout of the National Broadband Network.
+By contrast, replacement demand will be the source of only 23.3% of job openings for information and communication technologies and telecommunications technicians.
+The relatively low replacement rate for this occupation is not only because its workforce is relatively young, but also because of the current high demand in the information and communication technologies sector from the rollout of the National Broadband Network.
 The high demand means that existing workers are less likely to leave for alternative occupations, and employers tend to retain their current workforce.